Suspect-404/Project-Reality-Server-Status-Bot/README.md

 ## About
 A fully automated, live-updating Discord bot designed for Project Reality: BF2 communities.
 It fetches real-time server data and maintains a continuous dashboard in a specific Discord channel.
 It tracks server status, maps, and specific player lists (Admins/VIPs) with high precision by combining direct network pings with official PR API data.

+## How It Works
+To ensure maximum accuracy and stability, this bot utilizes a dual-query system:
+1.  **Direct Server Query:** It uses the `gamedig` library to ping your PR server directly via the GameSpy4 protocol.
+This retrieves instantaneous data such as the current map, active player count, and raw match variables (like starting delay and gamemodes).
+2.  **Official PR API Integration:** It cross-references the raw data with the official Project Reality Server API (`servers.realitymod.com/api/ServerInfo`).
+This guarantees that player names, scores, kills, and team assignments are highly accurate and formatted correctly, bypassing the common glitches of basic server queries.

+## Features
+-   **Live Updating Dashboard:** The bot continuously edits a single message to avoid spamming the channel.
+-   **Accurate Time Tracking:** Displays the exact live round time by calculating server start delays.
+-   **Player Tracking:** Separate lists to track when Admins and specific Friends/VIPs are online (Detects if they are Active or AFK/Loading).
+-   **Map Visuals:** Automatically pulls the current map's layout and displays it in the embed.
+-   **Next Map Detection:** Extracts the upcoming map directly from the server's sponsor text.

 ## How to Get Your Server IP and Port
 If you are the server owner or administrator, you can find your connection details:
 1.  **In-Game:** Open the server browser in PR:BF2.
 Right-click on your server and select "Copy IP/Port".